 Mile 23.7-Hot Springs.
 These springs were mentioned by nearly every diarist.
 The water rose out of several springs in close proximity to cold springs.
 The water was hot enough to cook fish and eggs, or scald people and animals which approached too closely.
-Irrigation wells caused the springs to go dry many years ago so all that remains are the dry channels where the hot springs once were.
-Return to Teapot Road and turn right.
+Irrigation wells caused the springs to go dry many years ago so all that remains are the dry channels of where the hot springs once were.